 - Canned vegetables & legumes: Chickpeas, cannellini beans, black beans, tinned tomatoes

-- Grains: Quinoa, brown rice, freekeh, buckwheat groats, polenta, whole-wheat couscous
+- Ancient, low-GI grains, and pseudo-grains: Quinoa, brown rice, freekeh, buckwheat groats, polenta, whole-wheat couscous

-- Dried Legumes: Lentils (of all varieties), split peas, chickpeas
+- Dried legumes: Lentils (of all varieties), split peas, beans, chickpeas

 - Tahini, peanut or other nut or seed butter.
 Make sure to check the ingredients list on the back of the jar for a 100% pure product